DrGunbot/markdownGenerator/README.md

 ## Questions

-If you have any questions or comments about this project, please contact me at admin.
+If you have any questions or comments about this project, please contact me at admin@drgunbot.com.
 You can also visit my [GitHub profile](https://github.com/drgunbot) for additional information and projects.